 - Strong as They Need to Be: Despite Danny being able to defeat Undergrowth, Aragon, and Vortex in past episodes, here Danny suffered humiliating defeats at their hands (and getting his costume destroyed by them) while the Masters' Blasters saved the day.
-Although, Danny has defeated them before, so these three villains probably got stronger to be able to beat him this time.
+Although, this could just be a Subversion of Villain Forgot to Level Grind.
 That or he may have worn himself out.

 - Take a Third Option: Vlad's initial plan was to use his powers to ghost the Disatoroid through Earth only to find out it's made of a substance that negate his powers.
 Danny, learning from this after regaining his powers, decides if they can't divert or destroy the asteroid, then just ghost Planet Earth instead and have the asteroid pass through it.
 Though it takes every known ghost in the series to pull off that kinda power.

 - Tears of Joy: Sam sheds these when she and Danny get together, it being the only time in the series where she cries.